peteroupc/peteroupc.github.io/requestsother.md

 - generating a uniform random point inside the box if the box is inside the shape,
 - rejecting the box and starting over if the box is outside the shape, and
-- subdividing the box, choosing a random sub-box, and repeating this process for that sub-box otherwise.
+- subdividing the box, choosing a random subbox, and repeating this process for that subbox otherwise.

 This algorithm uses a function called **InShape** that determines whether a shape covers an axis-aligned bounding box.
 It takes such a bounding box as input and returns&mdash;